AlastairTaft/GeoTrace/README.md

 # Why?
 One of the most useful tools we have in limiting the spread of the virus is contact tracing.
-If we can quickly inform those who are at most risk of unknowingly contracting the virus, those individuals can take precutions to prevent passing it on to others.
-Speed is our best weapon.
+If we can quickly inform those who are at risk of unknowingly contracting the virus, those individuals can take precautions to prevent passing it on to others.
+Speed is an advantage.

 # About
 Built with contact tracing for Tasmania in mind (disclaimer: that's where I live).